-- a.
-You may be able to open the CD-R window (open My Computer => CD-R Drive) and simply drag the folder of photos that you want to copy into that window, then select File => Write these files to CD. - b.
-If you have Windows XP, right-click on a folder of photos and select Send to... => CD-R Drive.
-Put a blank CD-R disk into the CD-R drive and open My Computer => CD-R Drive, pull down File => Write these files to CD. - c.
-If these techniques don't work with your computer, use the CD writing software that came with your CD burner, i.e. Nero, Roxio, or RecordNow or whatever works.
+- 1. You may be able to open the CD-R window (open My Computer --> CD-R Drive) and simply drag the folder of photos that you want to copy into that window, then select File --> Write these files to CD. - 2.
+If you have Windows XP, right-click on a folder of photos and select Send to... --> CD-R Drive.
+Put a blank CD-R disk into the CD-R drive and open My Computer --> CD-R Drive, pull down File --> Write these files to CD. - 3.
+If these techniques don't work with your computer, use the CD writing software that came with your CD burner, i.e. Nero, Roxio, or RecordNow whatever.